swiftlang/swift/docs/proposals/TypeState.rst

 list of *open* files".

-You should be allowed to declare typestate transitions on "this" any any by-ref arguments/ret values on functions.
+You should be allowed to declare typestate transitions on "self" any any by-ref arguments/ret values on functions.
 In Plaid syntax::

   public void open() [ClosedFile>>OpenFile]

-should be a precondition that 'this' starts out in the ClosedFile state and a postcondition that it ends up in the OpenFile state.
+should be a precondition that 'self' starts out in the ClosedFile state and a postcondition that it ends up in the OpenFile state.
 The implementation could be checked against this contract.